Al Ghuwariyah: History

+Based on field work carried out by anthropologist Henry Field in the 1950s, the main tribe in the area of Al Ghuwariyah were the Al Jafali tribe.
+Starting in 1960, the government made a concerted effort to settle the country's nomadic tribes, relocating members of the Na'im tribe here as it sat on the boundary of their tribal territory.

 After Qatar started to receive substantial profits from its oil extraction activities in the 1960s and 1970s, the government launched several housing projects for its citizens.
 As part of this initiative, 55 houses were built in Al Ghuwariyah by 1976.
+In 1986, the Ministry of Municipal Affairs opened a municipal office in Al Ghuwariyah.

-According to the Ministry of Environment, there were about 65 total households within the town limits in 2014.
+According to the Ministry of Municipality and Environment, there were about 65 total households within the town limits in 2014.

 Administration

 Al Ghuwariyah Municipality

 Al Ghuwariyah was a municipality until 2004, when it was merged with Al Khor.
 It did not administer over any other census-designated cities or towns except for itself.

-In 2004 census, out of a population of 2,159, the number of Muslims amounted to 1,666, Christians amounted to 52, and the remaining 441 inhabitants identified as following other religions.
+In 2004 census, out of a population of 2,159, the number of Muslims amounted to 1,666, Christians amounted to 52.